 Health Law and Policy

-Mitchell, Blackstock, Ivers, Sneddon & Marshall, PLLC is Arkansas’ largest premiere health law firm and consulting practice.
+Mitchell, Blackstock, Sneddon, Alagood & Hicks, PLLC is Arkansas’ largest premiere health law firm and consulting practice.
 The firm and various members consistently rank in the top tiers of Arkansas’ Best Lawyers in the field of health law.

 Mitchell Blackstock is one of the few firms anywhere that offers a full continuum of services – “one-stop shopping” — for health care clients.
 We handle legislative issues from drafting to lobbying to court challenges.
 We manage complex litigation and help providers position themselves on major policy issues.
 We also provide the assistance you need in any kind of health care business transactional work.
 In short, we are the most trusted advisers to health care providers in Arkansas.

 The health care industry is notoriously complex and rapidly evolving.
 You need a trusted team to help you navigate the landscape.
 With decades of experience, our team includes attorneys and consultants who have held a wide array of positions in the legal, government, business, media and political realms.
 We know the health care community inside and out.
 For biographies of our attorneys and consultants, click here.

 We draft state legislative bills, lobby for their passage, and defend the laws in court if necessary.
 We offer a legislative tracking service to help clients keep tabs on any bill of interest among the hundreds that are filed.
 We help you develop your legislative strategy, which includes drafting bills and lining up sponsors, and deciding which of the many other bills to support or oppose.
 We work hard to earn and maintain the trust of key legislators.

 Health Policy Consulting